5 Best Practices for Employee Recognition Programmes

 4. Choose an employee recognition partner

-It’s easy to implement, or improve, an employee recognition program when you have the right recognition partner at your side.
+It’s easy to implement, or improve, an employee recognition programme when you have the right recognition partner at your side.
 With the help of an experienced employee recognition partner, your organisation can:

-• Test a pilot program before opening it up to widespread use.
+- Test a pilot programme before opening it up to widespread use.

-• Regularly encourage program use by publicly publishing achievements.
+- Regularly encourage programme use by publicly publishing achievements.

-• Track and report on program progress and successes.
+- Track and report on programme progress and successes.

-Without proper measurement, you’ll never really know if your employee recognition program is meeting its objectives.
+Without proper measurement, you’ll never really know if your employee recognition programme is meeting its objectives.

-There are many ways to measure your employee recognition program’s effectiveness, or return on investment (ROI):
+There are many ways to measure your employee recognition programme’s effectiveness, or return on investment (ROI):

 Remember to think back to your original recognition objectives and keep track of them.
-Is your program improving the benchmarks you initially outlined?
-Are your employees using the program?
+Is your programme improving the benchmarks you initially outlined?
+Are your employees using the programme?
 Are you implementing the feedback employees have shared with you?

 Culture Cloud by O.C.
-Tanner provides employee recognition reporting to measure program effectiveness, including the Flight Risk Dashboard: a view of employees at risk of leaving your organisation based on their recognition history.
+Tanner provides employee recognition reporting to measure programme effectiveness, including the Flight Risk Dashboard: a view of employees at risk of leaving your organisation based on their recognition history.

 Consider Culture Cloud Recognition by O.C.
 Tanner